Shopping Mission Impossible: Maternity Dresses for the Big-Busted

-Before I became pregnant, I had been seriously considering breast reduction surgery because my chest has always been a big, huge, impossible-to-button-up nightmare (prior to pregnancy, I had been a 36DDD (yes, that’s 3 D’s, I’m afraid) and now, at six months pregnant, I’m apparently a 38H (I know, I didn’t think they made “H”s either)).
-No matter how much my husband tries to reassure me otherwise, I’m absolutely mortified and constantly in search of maternity tops and dresses that minimize the boobs and exentuate the tummy (which has formed quite a cute bump if one could manage to look past the mountainous formations that eclipse it).
+Before I became pregnant, I had been seriously considering breast reduction surgery because my chest has always been a big, huge, impossible-to-button-up nightmare (prior to pregnancy, I had been a 36DDD (yes, that’s 3 D’s, I’m afraid) and now, at six months pregnant, I’m apparently a 38H (I know, I didn’t think they made a size H either).
+No matter how much my husband tries to reassure me otherwise, I’m absolutely mortified and constantly in search of maternity tops and dresses that minimize the boobs and accentuates the tummy (which has formed quite a cute bump if one could manage to look past the mountainous formations that eclipse it).

 Anyway, back to the shower.
 So I’m dying to ditch my usual pregnancy uniform (twin set and slacks) for a pretty dress.
-But all the maternity dresses out there are either (a) wrap-arounds, which only extenuate the breasts or (b) empire-waisted with that seam that is meant to go under the breasts but always manages to fall only about halfway down my busom (did I just say “busom”? was trying to find a synonym…).
-Needless to say, not a good luck.
+But all the maternity dresses out there are either a) wrap-arounds, which only accentuate the breasts, or b) empire-waisted with that seam that is meant to go under the breasts but always manages to fall only about halfway down my bosom (did I just say “bosom?”
+I was trying to find a synonym…).
+Needless to say, not a good look.
 The rest of me, by the way, is a size large or XL (my lower half is a lot more slender than my top half).

 Thanks a million!

 38H (hey, I’m trying to embrace the size, since it’s clearly embracing me)